 said the company's New York factory will restart to make more.
-In the meantime, it's helping medical device companies get their life-saving devices to the state's hospitals.to help deal with the ,
+In the meantime, it's helping medical device companies get their life-saving devices to the state's hospitals.

 "Giga New York will reopen for ventilator production as soon as humanly possible.
 We will do anything in our power to help the citizens of New York," he tweeted on March 25.
 An aide to New York Gov. Andrew Cuomo later said that Tesla would make one part of the ventilator.

 Giga New York is Tesla's plant in Buffalo, which makes photovoltaic cells for Tesla's solar-panel subsidiary SolarCity.

-The new strain of coronavirus, which can develop into a respiratory illness known as, was discovered in Wuhan, China, in December and has spread worldwide in the months since.
-As of Monday, it had infected more than 1 million people and caused more than 36,000 deaths globally.
+The new strain of coronavirus, which can develop into a respiratory illness known as COVID-19, was discovered in Wuhan, China, in December and has spread worldwide in the months since.
+As of Thursday, it had infected more than 1 million people and caused more than 36,000 deaths globally.

 Ventilators are vital in treating the illness, but Cuomo said last week that the city -- which is the US epicenter of the virus -- got 400 of them from the Federal Emergency Management Agency, when it needs 30,000.

 Tesla didn't respond to a request for further comment.